 "Rendering Intent" and "Black Point Compensation" are a bit too boring and complex to discuss here.
 Look on your lab’s website for specific instructions.
 If there aren’t any, then use "Relative Colorimetric", and leave BPC turned on.
 If you’re not happy with the results, call the lab and ask for their advice.

-The “Display Options” make it possible to not only simulate the print colours, but also the white of the paper and black of the ink as well.
-I’ve never found this particularly satisfactory, and sometimes unnecessarily disappointing, so I never bother.
-Leave them off, unless you have good reason to use them.
+The "Display Options" make it possible to not only simulate the print colours, but also the white of the paper and black of the ink as well.
+The only people who need this are people who have their screen calibrated way too bright.
+Don't be one of those people.